Frequently Asked Questions

 How do I change billing contact on my domain?

-Note: How do I change my domain contacts?
+Note: How do I change a domain's contacts?

 How do I activate a contact object's NIC-handle?